Hunter College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Hunter, approximately 5% of students took out student loans averaging $7,176 a year.
 That adds up to $28,704 over four years for those students.

 The student loan default rate at Hunter is 3.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Hunter Graduates Make?bachelor's degree recipients from Hunter make around $47,200 per year during the early years of their employment.
+How Much Money Do Hunter Graduates Make?students who graduate from Hunter with a bachelor's degree go on to jobs where they make an average salary of $47,200 in their early years.
 This is good news for future Hunter graduates since it is 19% more than the average college graduate's salary of $39,802 per year.

 Contact details for Hunter are given below.